 |

-DECLINE OF THE MARKETPLACE AND PEOPLE MOVER By 1989, ridership on the People Mover averaged 1,200 riders on a weekday, and 1,500 on the weekend.
+DECLINE OF THE MARKETPLACE AND PEOPLE MOVER By 1989, ridership on the people mover averaged 1,200 riders on a weekday, and 1,500 on the weekend.
 That's a weekday average of about 2 riders per trip, based on information provided by Harbour Island.
 Harbour Island staffers said the train makes its 2,500-foot trip about every 110 seconds, including stopping time at the two stations - or a round trip every 220 seconds.
 Based on those statistics, the train makes about 620 trips a day while it runs between 7 a.m. and 2 a.m.
-The People Mover could hold up to 100 people per trip.
+The people mover could hold up to 100 people per trip.
 The low ridership was attributed to the perceived difficulty in accessing the downtown station at the Fort Brooke parking garage and the addition of a lunch-time shuttle bus service between downtown and Harbour Island by January 1989.

 |